Southampton-RSG-Training/intro-to-hpc/episodes/4_programmatic_parallelism.md

 ### Sequential vs. parallel computing

+![On the left, a single processing unit executes one sequence of instructions for the whole problem.
+On the right, the problem is divided into independent tasks, each processed concurrently by separate processing units.](fig/serial-and-parallel-progs.png)

 Traditionally, computers execute one instruction at a time, in the sequence defined by the code you have written.
 In other words, your code is compiled into a series of instructions which are executed one after another.
 We call this serial execution.